voxeet/comms-sdk-react-native/docs/enums/internal.NoiseReductionLevel.md

 • **High** = ``"HIGH"``

-Removes all background sounds to improve voice quality.
+The default level that removes all background sounds to improve voice quality.
 Use this mode if you want to send only voice to a conference.

 ___